apache/inlong-website/community/how-to-verify.md

 ### Check the file content of the source package
 Unzip `apache-inlong-${release_version}-src.tar.gz` and check as follows:
-- [ ] DISCLAIMER-WIP file exists and the content is correct.
+- [ ] DISCLAIMER file exists and the content is correct.
 - [ ] LICENSE and NOTICE files are correct for the repository.
 - [ ] All files have ASF license headers if necessary.
 - [ ] The source code can be compiled normally.